summitgao/SAR_Change_Detection_GarborPCANet/README.md

 The Matlab implementation of our paper:

-Feng Gao,  Junyu Dong, Bo Li, Qizhi Xu, Cui Xie.
+Feng Gao,  Junyu Dong, Bo Li, Qizhi Xu.

 Automatic Change Detection in Synthetic Aperture Radar Images Based on PCANet